 How to Volunteer

 Individual Volunteers: If you are an individual who would like to volunteer, please fill out our application at the bottom of this page or download our volunteer application and email your application to firstname.lastname@example.org.
 If you are seeking School Community Service/ Service Learning volunteering, also submit an application and make sure to note on your form that you are a high school student seeking service hours.
-Volunteer applications may take up to two weeks to process.
+Volunteer applications may take up to two week to process.
 Once we complete the background check, we will email you with next steps on coming in for an Orientation and then we can get you on the schedule officially for your volunteer shifts.
 Please read our Operating Policies before you fill out your application.

-Please note: We are unable to accept court ordered community service
+Please note: We are unable to accept court ordered community service.

 |Monday||8:00 am - 7:00 pm|

-|Tuesday||8:00 am - 6:30 pm|
+|Tuesday||8:00 am - 4:00 pm|

-|Wednesday||8:00 am - 3:30 pm|
+|Wednesday||8:00 am - 4:00 pm|

-|Thursday||8:00 am - 3:30 pm|
+|Thursday||8:00 am - 7:00 pm|